 Sling TV's pricing can be a little tricky to follow, but the good news is that it's one of the most affordable streaming services of its kind.
 Sling TV's prices start at $30 per month for one of two base bundles.
 Get both base bundles, and you'll pay a discounted rate of $45 per month.
 No matter what you choose for your base, you can build on it with add-on bundles that generally cost $5 per month each and include a handful of extra channels.
 In the end, how much you pay for Sling TV will depend on what you choose!

 These are very different services, but we think they're both good deals.

 If you're choosing between Disney+ and Sling TV, the first thing you need to decide is what sort of service you want.

 If you want an on-demand service — something like Netflix, for example — then Disney+ will suit you much better than Sling TV.
 You may also want to check out Disney+'s most direct competitors, including Netflix, Amazon Prime Video, and Hulu.

 If you want cable-like live TV channels, then Disney+ won't do anything for you — instead, you'll need Sling TV.
-You may also want to check out Sling TV's competitors, including AT&T TV Now, fuboTV, Philo, YouTube TV, and Hulu + Live TV.
+You may also want to check out Sling TV's competitors, including DIRECTV Stream, fuboTV, Philo, YouTube TV, and Hulu + Live TV.

 You didn’t say how to drop Disney plus on Sling